One of these drones just might save your life

 Another decade or so later, Yoeli, now CEO of Urban Aeronautics in Israel, is nearly five years and some 200 flights into testing the Cormorant UAV, an unmanned flying ambulance (or flying jeep) prototype designed to deliver supplies to hard-to-reach or hazardous locations, and then medevac battle casualties and disaster victims out of danger.

 "The concept of flying jeeps had always been undoable for lack of lightweight engine power," says Rafi Yoeli's wife, Janina Frankel Yoeli, who serves as the company's VP for marketing.
-But that weight issue has resolved over time.
+But small turbine engines have become much more powerful over time.
 Add in her husband's innovation and determination, and the result is the Cormorant UAV.

 The compact, ducted-fan drone design can get in and out of tight spaces inaccessible to helicopters because its rotors are enclosed in protective cylindrical cowls that keep them from striking trees or power lines, she explains.
 The ducts also muffle rotor noise, making the flying ambulance quieter than an equivalent helicopter.